wassupluke/Launcher/docs/settings.md

 Remove certain apps from the app drawer if they are already accessible via a gesture.

-Reduces redundancy and tidies up app drawer.
+Reduces redundancy and tidies up the app drawer.

 **type:**&nbsp;`toggle`

 ### Hide paused apps

 Remove paused apps from the app drawer.
-For example an app belonging to the work profile is paused when the work profile is inactive.
+For example, an app belonging to the work profile is paused when the work profile is inactive.

 **type:**&nbsp;`toggle`

 ### Hide private space from app list

-Remove private space from app drawer.
+Remove private space from the app drawer.
-Private space apps can be accessed using a separate app drawer which can be opened with the Private Space action.
+Private space apps can be accessed using a separate app drawer, which can be opened with the Private Space action.

 **type:**&nbsp;`toggle`